Learn how to incorporate in Missouri and the advantages of the Missouri corporation.

 Yes.
-A registered agent is required by law.
+A registered agent is required by MO Section 351.370.
 Your registered agent is critical to maintaining compliance with the Secretary of State.
 Your agent accepts service of process on behalf of your corporation and contacts you in the event that your company is sued.

 Missouri corporations failing to maintain a registered agent will be dissolved by the Secretary of State.

-At our registered office, every day we file business documents with the Missouri Corporations Division.
-We form Missouri corporations and limited liability companies and manage corporate compliance for our clients all day, every day.
-We understand the complexities and the subtlties of business filing in Missouri.
+Every day at our registered office, we file business documents with the Missouri Corporations Division.
+We form Missouri corporations and limited liability companies, and manage corporate compliance for our clients all day, every day.
+We understand the complexities and the subtleties of business filing in Missouri.